 CI Fragrance Diaries: Warming To Tolu Balsam

-The use of tolu was first chronicled by the Spanish when they discovered the native people using the plant.
+The use of Tolu balsam was first chronicled by the Spanish when they discovered the native people using the plant.
 By 1882 it was available in European apothecaries as a remedy for coughs and colds and headaches.

-Perhaps it’s the Tolu Balsam that adds to the feeling of escape that most people enjoy in our Clifton Beach fragrance range.
-Shop here for Clifton beach products.
+Perhaps it’s the Tolu balsam that adds to the feeling of escape that most people enjoy in our Clifton Beach fragrance range.
+Find the Clifton Beach range of products here.

 #CIFragranceDiaries #CapeIsland #CliftonBeach #ToluBalsam

 P.S.
 If you enjoyed this article then follow the hashtag #CIFragranceDiaries on social media and subscribe to our newsletter for a monthly lesson in the ethereal world of fragrance notes